Data Sharing & Curation Policy

 Data submitted to the repository will be:

-• Curated: Datasets submitted to the data repository undergo a curation process before publication.
+- Curated: Datasets submitted to the data repository undergo a curation process before publication.
 This process ensures that the data are functioning, in the appropriate format, and well documented to facilitate long-term FAIRness (findable, accessible, interoperable, and reusable).
-The University Libraries’ data curation services are also open to WashU affiliates who are depositing data elsewhere; affiliates’ data will receive the same curatorial attention as data published in the WashU data repository.
+The Libraries’ data curation services are also open to WashU affiliates depositing data elsewhere; affiliates’ data will receive the same curatorial attention as data published in the WashU data repository.

-• Published: The published dataset receives a digital object identifier (DOI) and descriptive Dublin Core and Data Cite metadata.
+- Published: The published dataset receives a digital object identifier (DOI) and descriptive Dublin Core and Data Cite metadata.
 The repository manages submission, management, and dissemination using open protocols.
-The data will be disseminated in open formats to the greatest extent possible and will be accompanied by robust documentation and a data dictionary to maximize reusability.
+The data will be disseminated in open formats to the greatest extent possible and accompanied by robust documentation and a data dictionary to maximize reusability.

-• Versions: If an author of a dataset finds that a file in their published dataset contains an error, they must contact the Data Services staff to submit the corrected file.
-A new version of the entire dataset will be created and a new DOI assigned.
+- Versions: If an author of a dataset finds that a file in their published dataset contains an error, they must contact the Data Services staff to submit the corrected file.
+A new version of the entire dataset will be created, and a new DOI will be assigned.
 Data Services will record the connection between the associated datasets and note the current version in the discovery metadata.

-• Preserved: The University Libraries’ Digital Preservation Policy will apply to all submitted content in the data repository in accordance with digital preservation guidelines.
+- Preserved: The Libraries’ Digital Preservation Policy will apply to all submitted content in the data repository following digital preservation guidelines.
 Data will be submitted to the repository and a second location with regular backups, fixity, and security checks.

-• Retained: Datasets are curated and shared in the University Libraries’ data repository for a minimum of 10 years.
-At the 10-year milestone, University Libraries staff will review the dataset with the submitter to determine appropriate actions.
+- Retained: Datasets are curated and shared in the Libraries’ data repository for a minimum of 10 years.
+At the 10-year milestone, Libraries staff will review the dataset with the submitter to determine appropriate actions.

 Data Submission Criteria